jvalenzuela/atform/doc/source/write.rst

 A common case is presenting a variable name or output message that needs to be matched verbatim.

-While using :py:func:`testgen.format_text` is an effective way to denote significant text, it is not recommended to use that function directly in test content.
+While using :py:func:`atform.format_text` is an effective way to denote significant text, it is not recommended to use that function directly in test content.
 The best approach for formatting special terms is to define a function for a specific type of content, with a name reflecting the type of content for which it is intended.
-The new function can then use :py:func:`testgen.format_text` internally to apply the desired formatting.
+The new function can then use :py:func:`atform.format_text` internally to apply the desired formatting.
 The benefits to this approach are twofold.
-First, a function with a semantically significant name, such as :code:`tagName()`, is much clearer than :code:`testgen.format_text()`.
+First, a function with a semantically significant name, such as :code:`tagName()`, is much clearer than :code:`atform.format_text()`.
 Second, it is easy to ensure similar content is presented in a uniform manner because the format for a given type of content is defined in a single place.

-Item lists can be created with :py:func:`testgen.bullet_list`.
+Item lists can be created with :py:func:`atform.bullet_list`.
-This function is not needed to arrange items normally presented as bullet lists, such as the those passed to the :code:`preconditions` or :code:`equipment` parameters of :py:class:`testgen.Test`; |project_name| automatically formats that content in an appropriate list.
+This function is not needed to arrange items normally presented as bullet lists, such as the those passed to the :code:`preconditions` or :code:`equipment` parameters of :py:class:`atform.Test`; |project_name| automatically formats that content in an appropriate list.
-The :py:func:`testgen.bullet_list` function should only be used where a secondary list is necessary.
+The :py:func:`atform.bullet_list` function should only be used where a secondary list is necessary.

 This following sample script demonstrates these formatting concepts: